rlivings39/learning-compilers/README.md

 cd learning-compilers
 npm install
 npm run build
+npm run test
 ```

+to configure, build, and run the tests.

 Then you can run the compiler by executing `./dist/main.js`.
 See the help for up to date info: